 - How to get there: There are several locations of this branch, but I recommend you to go to the one located at 24 Rue des Francs Bourgeois.
 Located very close to the Notre Dame Cathedral, the first of all.

 - Hours: You will find it open every day of the week.
 Its opening hours are from Monday to Friday from 12h to 15h and from 19h to 22:30h and on weekends from 12h to 22:30h.

 - Average price: The prices of the crêperie Suzette are quite cheap.
 You can eat a delicious savory crêpe from about 6€ or a sweet one from about 5€.
 The price will increase depending on the amount of products you choose.

 - I recommend: Try the galette Provencal with fresh mushrooms, emmental cheese and Provencal sauce.

 3. Breizh Café Le Marais

 This creperie is the elegant version of eating the best crêpes.
-With a Michelin star rating, at Breizh Café you will taste a wide variety of flavors and textures worthy of a gourmet restaurant.
-In addition, on the premises you will find stores and a hotel where you can stay.
-The magic of Breizh Café's flavors has reached Japan, so imagine the level it has reached!
+With a Michelin star rating, at Breizh café you will taste a wide variety of flavors and textures worthy of a gourmet restaurant.
+In addition, in the same place you will find stores and a hotel where you can stay.
+The magic of Breizh Café's flavors has reached Japan, imagine the level to which it has reached!

 All their ingredients are certified organic and with denomination of origin and of a superior category, coming from the best suppliers.
 You will find the best traditional crêpes and galettes, as well as the most innovative combinations and elaborations.
 In addition, the menu offers gourmet starters such as oysters and a selection of the best ciders to accompany your dishes.